Health & Wellness Programs For Adults

 Living With Low Vision

 Vision changes present unique challenges for gathering information and building knowledge about the best course of action.
 This monthly gathering features guest speakers on topics related to vision loss, available services and assistive devices, research and treatment and more.
 Meetings also include time for discussion, strategies for tackling challenges, and talking with friends and family about vision loss.
-Meets in Room 150C.
+Meets in JCC Room 150C.
+For more information, please contact Lisa Quay at (512) 735-8086 or firstname.lastname@example.org.

 Powerful Tools for Caregivers Class